 - Street Medics: are trained medical volunteers that specialize in protest settings and supporting oppressed people in liberatory struggle.
 Many are also healthcare professionals, but all should have 20 hrs training minimum, including a strong emphasis on consent and anti-oppression, preparation to respond to police violence and basic first aid needs, and a system to assess for and treat physical and mental health emergencies.
 The most common convention is to wear a duct tape red cross.
 To avoid confusion, we ask that people not trained as street medics not mark with a red cross or identify as “medics”.

-[To get trained as a medic, please email your local medic collective (email@example.com for ours).
-Unfortunately trainings are unsafe/impossible in the context of a pandemic.
-We hope to return to this as soon as it’s safe.]
+[To get trained as a medic, please email your local medic collective; or, firstname.lastname@example.org for us.
+Unfortunately, standard 20-hr trainings are unsafe/impossible in the context of a pandemic.
+We hope to return to this as soon as it’s safe, and/or if we are able to adapt our curriculum to reasonably manage COVID exposure risk.
+Please visit our Trainings page for more information and updates!]

 - Wellness Volunteers and Affinity Group Medics: distribute water, snacks, sunscreen, help out their friends and also strangers, provide rides, may be trained in eye flushing, basic first aid, or more advanced medical care.
 They may be part of an affinity group or attending with a buddy, marching or handing supplies from a car or the curb.
 They shout “MEDIC” when the need outweighs their skill or capacity.
 WE LOVE THESE PEOPLE and we can all be helpers.
 90% of what street medics do is basic kindness and emotional support, sharing supplies, and looking out for one another.
 There is no way street medics alone could address 10-15 thousand people’s health and safety needs, and we are so grateful to everyone doing this work.
 Please share protest safety and care resources with your friends so we can all share in the work of caring for one another.